 #6 Check out the Plaza de Toros and Take in a Bullfight

 Spanish bullfights at the 14,000 seat Plaza de Toros Maestranza is a truly traditional activity that guests and locals alike love to enjoy.
 Construction of the famous indoor bullring began in 1730 and was finally completed in 1881.
-Many architectural changes were made to this bullring, with the last change made in 1915 by Anibal Gozalez.
+Many architectural changes were made to this bullring, with the last change made in 1915 by Anibal Gonzalez.
 It went from a stone bullring to a brick one.
-If you choose to go on a guided tour, you can even go in the bullring.
+If you choose to go on a guided tour, you can even go into the bullring.